Environmental, Social, and Governance (ESG) Strategy & Reporting in African Hospitality for 2026

 Question from: Aliaa Magda Elmahdy - Procurement Director, Cairo Egypt

 Example: A luxury safari company in Botswana shifted 65% of its fresh produce sourcing to local community-based farming cooperatives.
-This reduced their food transport emissions by 30% and provided a stable income for over 200 local families, becoming a central part of their guest experience story.
+This reduced their food transport emissions by over 30% and provided a stable income for over 200 local families, becoming a central part of their guest experience story.

 Question from: Muesee Kazapua - Hospitality CEO, Windhoek Namibia